INNVTV/Azure-EventGrid-Microservices/README.md

 Every time someone subscribes to an event, Event Grid sends a validation event to the endpoint with a validationCode in the data payload.
 The endpoint is required to echo this back in the response body to prove the endpoint is valid and owned by you.

 The Validator and Subscriber will only need the access keys, storage & queue names for the storage queue resource so that they can communicate via message queues to validate event notifications are passing through the system.

-### **Subscribe to custom topic**
-You subscribe to an event grid topic to tell Event Grid which events you want to track, and where to send the events.